automazeio/claude-code-for-power-users/README.md

 - ✅ Clear context between unrelated tasks
 - ✅ Be specific and structured in requests
 - ✅ Use multiple Claude instances for parallel work
-- ✅ Automate repetitive tasks with headless mode
+- ✅ Automate repetitive tasks with custom commands
+- ✅ Set up hooks for automated quality checks
+- ✅ Use environment variables for sensitive configuration
+- ✅ Regular security audits of permissions and configuration

 ---